jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 ## Three Way Tables

 Recall the variants of independence in the $$3$$-way tables.
-We can summarise these into log linear models.
+These can be summarised into log linear models.

 Type | Model
 -------------------------|---------------------